Where I'm Coming From...

 Growing up, I remember all our celebrations and milestones in life were surrounded around food.
 I came from a large extended family (my mother had 9 sisters and one brother and lots and lots of cousins) that loved to cook and eat.

 What we did best as an extended family was sit around large tables filled with delicious food cooked from the heart.
 I also recall, going on family picnics to hill stations and having baskets and baskets with lots of tiffin’s filled with delicious food, travel with us.
 We were that family that even carried a portable stove and warmed our food and ate from steel plates (my grandma would say paper plates, didn’t make the food taste good ).
-I recall my mom or one of the aunts or even uncles making delicious steaming hot chai after our meals on such picnics.
+I recall my mom or one of the aunts or uncles making delicious steaming hot chai after our meals on such picnics.
 What I remember most, was our food was always fresh, cooked with love and hence tasted delicious.

 Moving to Canada...

 In my early 20’s when I moved to Canada for the first time, I found animal products to be very different tasting to the taste I grew up with.
-I didn’t like this new taste and my body reject it as well.
+I didn’t like this new taste and my body rejected it as well.
 I often felt bloated, constipated or just uncomfortable when I consumed any animal products.
 This caused me to become completely vegetarian and then subsequently vegan.

 This is when I began dreaming about how I would make it easy to eat healthy food that’s affordable, sustainable and tastes amazing.
 I am not interested in fads, I have no high expectations, just a simple mission to share with family, friends and anyone really who is interested, to eat mindfully - we are what we eat!